Debt consolidation: Student loan consolidation

 In the United States, student loans which are part of the Federal Direct Student Loan Program are consolidated somewhat differently from in the UK, as federal student loans are guaranteed by the U.S. government.

 United States

-In a federal student loan consolidation, existing loans are purchased by the Department of Education.
-Upon consolidation, a fixed interest rate is set based on the then-current interest rate.
-Reconsolidating does not change that rate.
-If the student combines loans of different types and rates into one new consolidation loan, a weighted average calculation will establish the appropriate rate based on the then-current interest rates of the different loans being consolidated together.

-Federal student loan consolidation is often referred to as refinancing, which is incorrect because the loan rates are not changed, merely locked in.
-Unlike private sector debt consolidation, student loan consolidation does not incur any fees for the borrower; private companies make money on student loan consolidation by reaping subsidies from the federal government.
+In a federal student loan consolidation, a weighted average interest rate is assigned to the consolidation loan, rounded up to the nearest eighth.
+Federal student loan consolidation is sometimes incorrectly referred to as refinancing.
+Unlike some private sector debt consolidation, student loan consolidation does not incur any fees for the borrower.

 United Kingdom

 In the UK student loan entitlements are guaranteed, and are recovered using a means-tested system from the student's future income.
 Student loans in the UK can not be included in bankruptcy, but do not affect a person's credit rating because the repayments are deducted from salary at source by employers, similar to income tax and National Insurance contributions.
 Many students, however, struggle with commercial debt well after their courses have finished.